RyuuXS/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## What did the late tomato say to the early tomato?
+I’ll ketch up